sharmautkarsh31/cowin-vaccine-notify/readme.md

 ### Prerequisites
 1. Python3
 2. Virtualenv
+3. Pip
-3. Find your district code from https://www.cowin.gov.in as shown below and put it in config.py file:
+4. Find your district code from https://www.cowin.gov.in as shown below and put it in config.py file:
 <img src="image/cowin_ss.png" alt="Cowin_ss">

 ### Installation